jax-ml/jax/docs/notebooks/thinking_in_jax.md

 +++ {"id": "ZO3GMGrHBZDS"}

-This fails with an error specifying that a tracer was found in `jax.numpy.reshape`.
+This fails with an error specifying that a tracer was found instead of a 1D sequence of concrete values of integer type.
 Let's add some print statements to the function to understand why this is happening:

 ```{code-cell} ipython3
 :id: Cb4mbeVZEi_q